Public decision list January 19, 2021

 7. Additional support for sports clubs and organizations at the end of 2020 / Jos de Bruin

-The College decides:
+The council decides:

 1. to agree to the following measures:

-b.
-To support Kuipers sports hall management with an amount of € 54,080.33 and to indicate to provide support also in 2021, when necessary;
+b. to support Kuipers sports hall management with an amount of €54,080.33 and to indicate that support will also be provided in 2021, if necessary;

-3. To grant HTC Hockey an investment subsidy, in the amount of € 850,-, for making the accommodation 'corona proof' and to cover the costs from the budget for one-time subsidies.
+3. To grant HTC Hockey an investment subsidy of €850 to make the accommodation 'coronavirus-proof' and to cover the costs from the one-off subsidies budget.

 9. Vision 2025 VRBZO / Hans Gaillard

-The College decides:
+The council decides:

-10. Opinions land area committee Jan.
-11, 2021 / Hans Gaillard
+10. Recommendations from the Land Affairs Committee January 11, 2021 / Hans Gaillard

-The College decides:
+The council decides:

-The College decides:
+The court decides:

 2. to revoke the contested decision by granting urgency;

-3. to refer to the opinion of the Objections Committee for the reasons for the decision.
+3. to refer to the opinion of the objections committee for the reasons for the decision.